likolk/DSProject/README.md

      Example: A person with 10% of shares has 10% of the total voting power and his vote will count as 10% of the total votes.

 2. Share-Based Registration:
      Shareholders register using their Ethereum address, and their voting power is calculated based on their shares.
-     Optionally, integrate a smart contract to tokenize shares or link the system with an existing tokenized share registry.
+     Integrate a smart contract to tokenize shares or link the system with an existing tokenized share registry.
+     We have a 1-to-1 mapping of shares and tokens, meaning 100 available shares are mapped to 100 tokens respectively.

 3. Flexible Decision Thresholds:
-     Support for different quorum requirements (e.g., simple majority, 2/3 majority) based on the vote type.
+     Support for different quorum requirements (4 types of quorum: 50%, 67%, 75%, 100%) based on the vote type.

 4. Time-Locked Shares:
      Prevent share transfers from affecting voting power during an active voting period.

-5. Allow shareholders with a minimum percentage of shares (e.g., 5%) to create proposals for voting.
+5. Allow shareholders with a minimum percentage of shares (e.g., 50%) to create proposals for voting.
 This ensures inclusivity while preventing spam proposals from minor shareholders.
+In our case, to create a proposal you need to be an admin (look at point 9) and to be an admin you need at least 50% of shares/tokens - thus we have only 1 admin who manages the voting altogether.

 6. Voting History Dashboard
 	Provide a simple dashboard showing: